Rock & Rule: American

 The American distributor, MGM/UA Entertainment Company, disliked Greg Salata, who voiced Omar, and insisted that he would be re-dubbed by an actor with name recognition, along with several edits being made to the film, such as some scenes being shortened, dialogue being redubbed and a slightly different ending.
 Paul Le Mat was cast and most scenes involving Omar were altered to tone down his obscenities.
-The prologue was also altered, giving a reason why the characters are part animal.
+The prologue was also altered, further muddying the fact that the characters are supposed to be animalistic humans.
 Released through United Artists in April 1983, the revised film was unable to find an audience at the box office, grossing only $30,379.
 It was this chopped version that quickly found its way to VHS and LaserDisc.

 Canadian

 The American version of the film was initially broadcast on the Canadian Broadcasting Corporation in 1985 (uncut and including parental warnings).
 In 1988, the Canadian Broadcasting Corporation began airing the original cut, which featured extra footage, a different, clearer audio mix, the original voice of Omar, original shots that had been replaced by alternate footage, and a shot of Zip regaining consciousness at the conclusion.